web-infra-dev/modern.js/packages/document/builder-doc/docs/en/shared/rspackPrecautions.md

 Before using Rspack, please be aware that Rspack is still an early stage project and is currently in a rapid iteration phase.
 Therefore, you need to be aware of the following:

 - The API and configuration options of Rspack are still unstable, and the support for Rspack in Modern.js is experimental.
 Therefore, incompatible updates may be introduced in non-major releases in the future.
-- The code splitting capability of Rspack is still being improved.
-After migrating to Rspack, you may notice an increase in the bundle size compared to webpack.
+- Rspack does not currently provide complete optimization capabilities like tree shaking, bundle splitting, and scope hoisting, which are available in webpack.
+We will continue to enhance these optimization capabilities in Rspack from June to December.
+Therefore, when migrating to Rspack, you may notice a certain level of increase in the bundle size compared to webpack.
 - Rspack currently relies on SWC for code compilation and compression.
 Due to the lower maturity of SWC compared to Babel and Terser, you may encounter SWC bugs.
 - Rspack is compatible with most plugins and loaders in the webpack ecosystem, but there are still some plugins and loaders that cannot be used temporarily.